zvictor/brainyduck/docs/README.md

 ![divider](https://raw.githubusercontent.com/zvictor/brainyduck/master/.media/divider.png ':size=100%')

 ## Contributing

+### Principles
+* All commands are side-effects free, except for `reset` and `deploy`.
+Meaning that they can be run without altering the database its operating on.

+* CLI wrapper access
+### Debugging & Testing

 1. When debugging Brainyduck, it's always a very good idea to run the commands using the `--verbose` (or `DEBUG=brainyduck:*`) flag.
 Please make sure you **have that included in your logs before you report any bug**.